kasteleman/de.ubisys/README.md

 For "Dual push buttons as dimmer switch", a short press on input 1 will turn on, a short press on input 2 will turn off, a long press on input 1 will dim up and a long press on input 2 will dim down.
 Only Flow cards named "Input 1" will be triggered by the inputs.
 For devices with two outputs, output 2 will not be controlled by input 2.

 For the "dimmer switch" options, the app will trigger "Increase/decrease relative dim-level" Flow cards repeatably every 800 ms as long as the push button is long pressed.
 The idea is to use them in the "When..." part of a Homey flow and then use a "Set relative dim-level" card in the "Then..." part of the flow.
 One flow to increase with e.g. +10%, and one flow to decrease with e.g. -10%.
+The reason for the 800 ms interval is that Homey seems to have a debounce function that removes triggers if you send too many.

 For "Stationary switch as scene selector", the primary scene is recalled in the "On" state and the secondary scene is recalled in the "Off" state.
 For "Push button as scene selector", the primary scene is recalled with short press and the secondary scene is recalled with long press.
 The inputs will not control the outputs and no Flow cards will be triggered by the inputs.
 Note that configurations of scenes in the Zigbee network is assumed to be done with some other app or tool.